-1. Understanding the need for time management skills for your teenager
+1. Understanding the need to help your teen with time management

 The challenges confronting our children are unlike those faced by recent generations.
 As our children grow older, more independent, and gradually move out from our protection, they are bombarded with a host of temptations and distractions.